Square handles the card but not the station account or bulk feed sale at your Dubbo counter

 Exactly what you get

 A POS that handles a tourist buying a ticket and a station manager charging a pallet of feed to account at the same counter, with bulk pricing automatic and tills that keep working when the connection drops.
-It decrements your inventory management software live, posts account sales straight to your ERP (Enterprise Resource Planning) software development, and shares data with your business intelligence dashboards, so sales, stock, and station accounts stay aligned without re-keying.
+It decrements your inventory management software live, posts account sales straight to your ERP (Enterprise Resource Planning) software development, and shares data with your business intelligence (BI) dashboards, so sales, stock, and station accounts stay aligned without re-keying.

 How to choose a developer in Dubbo